lucee/lucee-docs/docs/04.guides/04.cookbooks/27.PreCompiled-Code/page.md

 writeoutput(now());
 </cfscript>
 ```
-Once run this index.cfm page in browser.
+Run this index.cfm page in the browser.

-* In every time execute a cfm file in lucee, It automatically created a class file in webroot --> WEBINFO --> lucee --> cfClasses folder.
-So as usually created a class file(Ex: index_cfm$cf.class ) for your index.cfm file(Ex : index.cfm) in cfClasses folder.
+* Each time a cfm file is executed in Lucee, a class file is automatically created in the webroot --> WEBINFO --> lucee --> cfClasses folder.
+So, a class file(Ex: index_cfm$cf.class ) is usually created for your index.cfm file(Ex : index.cfm) in the cfClasses folder.

-* Copy those class file & paste it into your current folder(\webapps\ROOT\sample\) and then rename the class file into cfm file(test.cfm).
+* Copy the class file and paste it into your current folder(\webapps\ROOT\sample).
+Then rename the class file to cfm file(test.cfm).

-* If we just open that test.cfm means it looks like binary format file.
+* If we open that test.cfm, it is a binary format file.

-* Finally, Run the test.cfm page to browser.
-It working as same as index.cfm page.
+* Finally, run the test.cfm file in your browser.
+It should work as same way as the index.cfm file.

 ### Footnotes ###